jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 - I just put this to the test in a new 'Sam 5/31' lab using the generated data which makes the bone go in a cone shape pointing toward positive x.
 As long as I first point the bone along the x-axis, I can then apply the transformation that points the local x-axis where I want it to go.
 The transformations for LUA are as follows:
     - Rotate 90 degrees CW (-270 CCW) along the z-axis, to get the arm pointing in the x-axis
     - Rotate 90 degrees CCW along the x-axis, to get the top of the arm pointing in the y-axis
+        - The composite of these is **q**= (w,x,y,z) = (0.5, 0.5, 0.5, -0.5), or a 120-degree rotation CCW about (1, 1, -1).
     - Apply the quaternion from the dataset
-    - Rotate 120 degrees about (1,1,1), to switch basis between the OPPORTUNITY global space and that of THREE.js.
+    - Rotate 120 degrees CCW about (1,1,1), to switch basis between the OPPORTUNITY global space and that of THREE.js.
 - If we can come up with transformations to point the bone in the positive x direction, we can then reliably apply OPPORTUNITY data.
 This is kind of punting the problem, though, since we still need to know how to point a bone in a direction.
 Every bone has its own default direction, and I'm not sure where it is written.
 Jonathan or Sophie might know.
+    - Using the quaternion (0, 0, 0, 1) on every relevant shows that their default directions are all along the positive y axis, so that's convenient.
+However we at least have to use different quaternions for determining the correct 'up' direction for the arms.
     - A big challenge here is managing parents and children.
 We need to make sure that we can control the DIRECTION of a parent bone and child bone independently (but their positions should be tied together based on the orientation of the parent).
+        - The strategy here is that for every quaternion applied to the parent, the opposite should be applied to every child.
+Is this already done by the ripple thing?

 ## 5/30/2021
 - I modified the file to use labelled command line arguments with optional flags.
 I can still  produce the same output using `python graph-animate-transf.py data-samples/S1-Drill.dat --o 59 --max 2000 --float`.